kahmali/meteor-restivus/README.md

 Otherwise, for finer-grained control over each method, you can also define each one as an object with the following properties:
 - `authRequired`
   - Default: false
-  - If true, this method will return a 401 if the user is not properly [authenticated][#authenticating].
+  - If true, this endpoint will return a `401` if the user is not properly [authenticated](#authenticating).
 Overrides the option of the same name defined on the entire route.
 - `action`
   - Default: undefined
   - A function that will be executed when a request is made for the corresponding HTTP method.